After having TJ we were ready to go home from the hospital, but with Low Sugar Issues, life had a different plan for us.

 We began SNS Feedings right away to try and raise his sugar levels.
-Let me tell you this is probably one of the most frustrating things to do with a new baby… trying to teach them to latch on and eat is one hard enough, but now you have a flexible feeding tube going into their mouth at the same time which has to be perfectly positioned.
+Trying to teach them to latch on and eat is one hard enough, but now you have a flexible feeding tube going into their mouth at the same time which has to be perfectly positioned.
 Ugh!
 What a nightmare!
 Each feeding was timed (could not be more than 20 minutes and we had to administer an additional 10 ml of formula or expressed breast milk with each feeding through SNS) To top it off since I didn’t want him to have formula so I would have to pump for 15 minutes after each feeding.
 Very quickly I felt like I was a milking cow!

 We were rewarded for all our efforts as we passed our first two tests.
 We were excited and hopeful that we were in the clear with just one more test to pass, but then we failed our final test.
 We didn’t just fail it, we miserably failed it by 20 points.
 More intervention occurred by upping the amount we gave him through SNS to 20 ml now.
-Again, at the next feeding we failed it… The doctor was called since she had gone home for the night and the nurse brought the news to me that he would have to go on IV treatments in the nursery.
+Again, at the next feeding, we failed it… The nurse broke the news to me that TJ would have to go on IV treatments in the nursery.

 I broke down in tears; feeling like a failure… Feeling like I couldn’t give my son what he needed.

-Watching #5 get wheeled out of my room was gut wrenching.
+As they wheeled TJ away it was gut-wrenching.
 They had told me after he was hooked up to his IV then I could come and see him.
 That was the longest 35 minutes of my life just waiting, waiting to have my baby back.

 As soon as they let me, I rushed to the nursery, sanitized up and then I saw him, lying there, helpless with the IV in his arm.
 The tears streamed down my face even more.
 I sat in the chair next to him just rubbing his head softly trying to comfort him (although he seemed pretty comfortable because he was asleep) and in a way trying to comfort me… After two hours it was time to test him again.

 The nurse came over and poked his sweet little foot again to test his blood, 64!
 He passed!
-His levels were so high that we were able to lower the amount of fluids being administered through his IV!
-By this time it was around 2am and the nurse “highly suggested” I go and get some sleep, but she assured me that if he cried or got hungry they would call me immediately.
+And his levels were so high that we got to lower his fluids through the IV!
+By this time it was around 2 am and the nurse “highly suggested” I go and get some sleep, but she assured me that if he cried or got hungry they would call me immediately.

 As I walked back to my room the tears streamed down my face some more.
 I hated leaving my baby!
 I hated seeing him like that!
 As I got back to my room I continued my routine I had started earlier that day, pumping for 15 minutes so that I had milk for our SNS treatments, and then just laid there crying, wishing it was time to go see him again…

 We passed the next three tests, which meant we could finally go home!
 It was Saturday and they wanted to see us back the next day for his one-day appointment!
-No problem… We were headed home and were well, or so we thought!
+No problem… We got to finally go home!